Learning outcomes

 Technology expert

-1. The Bachelor can analyse a structured engineering problem based on international current scientific knowledge and technological know-how in his own discipline.
+1. The Bachelor identifies and analyses an concrete engineering problem and its sub-problems, based on a broad scientific knowledge and technical expertise of their own discipline.

-4. The Bachelor has an overview of several engineering disciplines, knows their basic principles and can apply them to simple problems.
+4. The Bachelor demonstrates an overview of several engineering disciplines, knows their basic principles and can apply them to simple problems.

 Researcher